 But What About Smoking?

 Lung cancer is the deadliest form of cancer that exists.
 It’s also very common.
 One out of every 16 people in the United States will develop lung cancer at some point in their lives.
 That’s a rate of one new diagnosis every 2.3 minutes.
 And lung cancer doesn’t only affect smokers.
-Between 10 and 15% of all new diagnoses are given to people who have never puffed a cigarette.
+Between ten and fifteen percent of all new diagnoses are given to people who have never puffed a cigarette.